UserScape/language-builder/readme.md

 You should open the config/builder.php to adjust settings to your individual needs.
 Below is a list of settings:

 * `base_lang` - The base language used as a reference and the master.
 * `languages` - An array of languages that can be translated to.
+The key is the folder name.

 ### Contributing